GornHawken/GornHawken/README.md

 **IWEC**

-Shippers please interact with caution since im not really the type of guy to ship characters!
+Shippers please interact with EXTREME caution since im not really the type of guy to ship characters (unless ur ships arent with characters on fandoms im in since I barely care about other fandoms)!
 Though im willing to tolerate ships as long as it isnt problamatic (just dont talk about it too much, it gets me uncomfortable)

 Roleplayers!
 I enjoy roleplaying but doesnt mean im constantly in the mood for roleplay!
 Please ask me first to roleplay (unless I have searching for roleplay as my status)